EmilyClare4/EventEngineAndroidApp/README.md

 - Emily Ferguson

 ## Notes on use
-- One current bug is that the category spinner doesn't populate on initial launch so the app has be re-run
+- One current bug is that the category spinner doesn't populate on initial launch when database hasn't been initialised.
+After the initial launch of the app it works fine on any re-runs
 - To see the recyclerview in action without having to add multiple events, select the 'Sport' category
 - Users can add their own events to each category, or delete events